shiftdirect/heater/Arduino/Afterburner/README.txt

 EVERYTHING IN THIS FOLDER IS FAKE!

-It is highly likely when you pull from gitlab, the symbolic links will not be recreated correctly.
+When you pull from gitlab, no symbolic links will be created.

-To create a working Arduino build, please open a command prompt AS ADMINISTRATOR

-Navigate to *this* directory,

-Delete the data, src, and .ino files.

-Then execute MakeSymLinks_Windows.bat
+Then execute MakeSymLinks_Windows.bat from Explorer.

-They are symbolic links to the real locations in repo\src\Afterburner.
-The directories must be soft links so thay can be added to git!

-This is becasue Arduino insists upon .ino for their projects, and that file has to match the directory name.
+The real root source exists as a .cpp file: repo\src\Afterburner\Afterburner.cpp However Arduino insists upon .ino for their projects, and the file name also has to match the parent directory name.

 If .ino and .cpp live in same directory - double trouble at link time!
+Works for PlatformIO, but not Arduino builds.

 Ugggh.
+I hate Arduino IDE (and it's build environment!)

+Likewise:
+ src is linked to repo\src\Afterburner\src data is linked to repo\src\Afterburner\data